joshelvn11/PyGOPS/README.md

 Every time a turn is made by the client it is sent as a "PLAY-TURN" command to the server specifying the game ID they are currently playing.
-The handling thread for that client on the server processes the message by finding the matching game instance of that ID and then passed the move onto the game instance where it can be processed as a move in the game as the logic for handling "PLAY-TURN" commands and subsequent responses to the client happens inside the game object.
+The handling thread for that client on the server processes the message by finding the matching game instance of that ID and then passes the move onto the game instance where it can be processed as a move in the game as the logic for handling "PLAY-TURN" commands and subsequent responses to the client happens inside the game object.